elastic/kibana/README.md

 "Never look back.
 The past is done.
 The future is a blank canvas." ― Suzy Kassem, Rise Up and Salute the Sun

+### Feature Questions

+**Why are there no tooltips**

+We've opted for always available data labels instead, for now.
+While there exists much functionality that can be used for analytical purposes in Canvas our core concern in presentational.
+In a hands-off presentation format, such as a report or a slideshow, there is no facility for user to mouseover a chart to see a tooltip; data labels are a better fit for us.

 ### Background

 **What is Kibana Canvas?**